Are you feeling a little stress creeping into your life as you close in on buying the home you deserve or now that you’ve made your purchase?

 - List your concerns – Emotions can run away with anyone, especially after a life changing decision.
 So, sit down and make a list of all the issues with your new home that are nagging at you.
 Perhaps it’s the pressure of increased mortgage payments or just the realization that you’ve made a huge step in your life.
 Put it all down on paper and then figure out how to make them go away.

 - Is money the issue? – Talk with your lender if you have concerns about the ongoing affordability of your mortgage payments.
+You’ve just laid out a lot of cash with your downpayment and closing costs, so money can be tight right after buying a home.
 In reality, no institution will have loaned you money without being convinced that you can afford to repay them.
 Further, they will have assessed the value of your property and considered it a worthwhile purchase.
 They’ll reassure you.

 - Experience every room – Take your time to go through each room in the home and imagine its optimal use and layout.
 Make a note of how the natural light fills each room and how you might make the most of the views from the windows.
 Sometimes, it just takes a bit of time for it all to come together.